 |Current total no. of leisure makers

 The earliest example of nalbinding is from Israel and dates to 6,000 BC.
-This craft has many names: needle-binding, net-less knotting, naalbinding etc. Nålbinding is the Scandinavian term for the craft.
+This craft has many cultural names: needle-binding, net-less knotting, naalbinding etc. Nålbinding is the Scandinavian term for the craft.
 In 2018, this term was Anglised to ‘Nalbinding’, to aid in the teaching and explanation of the craft to an English speaking audience by Nidavellnir.

 There are many archaeological examples of nalbinding in Europe, the North Atlantic and Scandinavia, in many cases this form of fibre-craft carried on until the late 13th century.
 However, the only archaeological example of nalbinding in the UK is from the Coppergate excavation, York, where the Coppergate Sock was uncovered.
 The sock was made of stitches previously undiscovered, lending it to be the only example of the ‘York stitch’ in the world.
 The sock dates to the 10th century.

 It has been suggested that this sock ‘came in’ to the city of Jorvik on the foot of Scandinavian trader; however it was found in a settlement context, and it is known that within Anglian culture ‘single needle knitting’ also most likely took place as there again surviving examples in Germany.
 To what extent this craft survived after the Norman Conquest is difficult to say.
 Despite common misconceptions, there is no evolutionary relationship between knitting and nalbinding, although Tarim/Coptic stitch does have some superficial similarities that have previously caused confusion in early museum identification.